Who we are and what we do – Banking Matters – January 2017Print publication

 Walker Morris’ Banking Litigation team and Housing Litigation and Management team are looking forward to socialising with clients at the Betway PDC Premier League Darts in February.
 The event is billed as promising “an evening of high quality, explosive darts full of twist and turns”… and that’s even before our ‘big hitters’ get the rounds in!

-Walker Morris’ Christina Gill has recently returned to the Banking Litigation team after an eight-month secondment to a client’s Retail Legal team.
-Christina hugely enjoyed the exciting opportunity that the secondment represented, and brings back with her an invaluable insight to the commercial realities and concerns of a retail lender’s in-house legal team.
+Walker Morris’ specialist has recently returned to the Banking Litigation team after an eight-month secondment to a client’s Retail Legal team.

 Karl is head of Walker Morris’ Housing Litigation & Management Team.
 Karl’s clients include lending institutions, fixed charge receivers and registered providers of social housing, amongst others.
 Karl was recently very pleased to receive excellent feedback from a training session he has delivered to clients about lease forfeiture – an issue on which he advises a variety of clients regularly, and which is rarely straightforward.